A Game of Thrones-Chapter 34

 |Page||301 (US bantam HC) US HC (Other versions)|

 |Chapter chronology (All)|

-Ser Donnel goes on to explain that since Jon Arryn’s death the mountain clans have grown bolder and Lysa has forbade sending men out to fight them, though no one is sure why.
+Ser Donnel goes on to explain that since Jon Arryn’s death the Vale mountain clans have grown bolder and Lady Lysa has forbade sending men out to fight them, though no one is sure why.
 Catelyn chooses not to mention that it is Lannisters her sister fears.
-Looking back at Tyrion, Catelyn notes the dwarf’s confidence in the presence of a large party of men sworn to House Arryn and wonders again if she is wrong in suspecting him.
+Looking back at Tyrion, Catelyn notes the dwarf’s confidence in the presence of a large party of men sworn to House Arryn and wonders again if she is wrong to suspect him.
 She is also unsettled by the cunning of the man; although he remains her prisoner, the dwarf now rides freely, armed with a dirk and an axe and wearing the shadowskin cloak he won gambling with Marillion.

 Catelyn asks Ser Donnel to send for Maester Colemon when they arrive to treat a badly injured Ser Rodrik.
 She is told that her sister has forbidden the maester to leave the Eyrie because of her concern for her son Robert’s health.
 All that Ser Donnel can promise is the attention of a septon who tends to the garrison.

 When they arrive at the Bloody Gate, they are met by Catelyn’s uncle, Ser Brynden Tully, known as the Blackfish.
 Once they have passed through the Gate, Catelyn can see the richness of the Vale of Arryn spread out before her and the peak known as the Giant's Lance rising miles above the valley floor.
 Her uncle points out the faint glimmer of the seven towers of the Eyrie on the side of the mountain and says that they can reach the foot of the Lance by evening.